 What does ‘consent’ mean?

 Local Authorities are not asked to approve your application; this responsibility lies with the Home Office.
 They will need to complete the consent form to confirm that they give their consent for your application to be considered.
 This will mean that they:

-- Agree that you can resettle a refugee family in your community.
+- Agree that you can resettle a refugee family in your community

 - Agree to the resettled family moving to your area once you have been approved.
-You will also need to accept the resettled family.
+You will also need to accept the resettled family

-- Local Authorities will also be invited to attend your review meetings with the Home Office once the resettled family have arrived.
+- Local Authorities will also be invited to attend Post Arrival Support Meetings once the family have arrived

 Understanding your Local Authority